-What sets blu apart is that it provides services beyond last-mile logistics by going higher up the retail value chain; these services range from order management to warehousing, inventory management and order fulfilment.
+What sets blu apart is that it provides services beyond last mile logistics by going higher up the retail value chain; these services range from order management to warehousing, inventory management and order fulfillment.

 With such end-to-end integration, orders can be placed, fulfilled and delivered to a bluPort within a day.

 Sporting goods store Qoolmart and health supplement shop GoPure are among the online retailers using blu's end-to-end services, making same-day delivery possible.